C2SM/git-course/advanced/Exercise_3_ignoring-files.md

 ## The already-tracked trap <a name="trap"></a>

-This is the behavior that confuses nearly everyone at least once.
+This behavior is a frequent source of confusion.

 **Task 7.** Create a file *notes.txt*, commit it, and *then* add `notes.txt` to *.gitignore*.
 Now modify *notes.txt* and run `git status`.
 What happens, and why?